tagtogorg/tagtog-doc/API_documents_v1.md

 </div>
 <div class="two-third-col">
   <h2>Import and annotate text</h2>
-  <p>One of the most common scenarios using tagtog is to annotate text automatically.
-The API is the perfect way to automate this task.</p>
+  <p>One of the most common scenarios using tagtog is to import text to tagtog.
+The text will be automatically annotated if you are using any of the mechanisms to annotate text automatically (dictionaries, tagtog ML or your own ML).
+The API is the perfect way to automate document imports.
+To import annotated documents, go to the section: <a href="API_documents_v1.html#import-annotated-documents-post">Import annotated documents</a>.</p>

   <h3>Plain text <code>POST</code></h3>
-  <p>Annotates automatically plain text.</p>
+  <p>Import plain text.</p>
   <p><strong>Input Parameters</strong></p>
   <table style="width:100%;">
     <tr>